Peripheral Nerve Block

 How do I prepare for a peripheral nerve block?

 Tell your healthcare provider if you or anyone in your family has ever had problems with anesthesia.
 You may need to arrange to have someone drive you home after your nerve block.
-Your healthcare provider will talk to you about how to prepare for your nerve block.
-He may tell you not to eat or drink anything after midnight on the day of your nerve block.
-Tell him about all the medicines you take, including vitamins and herbs.
-He will tell you which medicines to take or not take on the day of your nerve block.
+Your provider will talk to you about how to prepare for your nerve block.
+Your provider may tell you not to eat or drink anything after midnight on the day of your nerve block.
+Tell your provider about all the medicines you take, including vitamins and herbs.
+Your provider will tell you which medicines to take or not take on the day of your nerve block.

 What will happen during a peripheral nerve block?